drts01/notes/stackedit/edu/Python - Viv.md

 ### Tools to Enforce
 #### Linter
 [pylint](https://www.pylint.org/)
+> Pylint is a Python static code analysis tool which looks for programming errors, helps enforcing a coding standard, sniffs for code smells and offers simple refactoring suggestions. --https://github.com/PyCQA/pylint
 ##### What
 A tool that analyzes source code to flag programming errors, bugs, stylistic errors, and suspicious constructs (code smells).
 ##### Why